jacobemcken/jacobemcken.github.io/_posts/2005-03-25-world-of-warcraft-in-wine-broken.markdown

 - Linux
 - Games
 tags: []
-comments: []
+comments: false
 ---
-<p>After the World of Warcraft patch update today WINE 20050310 no longer runs WoW.
-Though it seems that there are already patches out there to correct the problem.</p>
+After the World of Warcraft patch update today WINE 20050310 no longer runs WoW.
+Though it seems that there are already patches out there to correct the problem.

-<p>I'm no patch guy so I'll await the next WINE release with patientce.</p>
+I'm no patch guy so I'll await the next WINE release with patientce.